mickmcc/node-caltime/README.md

 # CalTime

-`CalTime` is a Node.js package which provides objects, methods and functions which help to generate, sort, add and subtract time-spans.
+`CalTime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract time-spans.
 Operations which are supported by the package include:
 - query if time-spans overlap with each other